jmurrah/jmurrah/README.md

 #### I'm Jacob Murrah, a full stack software engineer with an eagerness to learn.

-- 🌐 Visit my [portfolio website](https://murrah.dev) for more information and to get in touch.
+- 🌐 Visit my [portfolio website](https://murrah.dev) for more information about me and how to get in touch.

 ---